Meet the 2025 Guest Authors

 Greg Gilbert

-Greg Gilbert is a retired English Professor and the current Board President at Copper Mountain College in Joshua Tree, CA. His book, Butchy’s Rainbow, is the story of a three-generation household in post-war Los Angeles and the horrific events that necessitated their move into the political and social maelstrom that was San Bernardino in the mid-1950’s.
+Greg Gilbert’s novel, Butchy’s Rainbow, is the story of a three-generation household in post-war Los Angeles and the horrific events that necessitated their move into the political and social maelstrom that was San Bernardino in the mid-1950s.

 -